Jason Rader

-Jason Randolph Rader (born April 12, 1981) is an American football tight end who used to be a member of the Atlanta Falcons.
+Jason Randolph Rader (born April 12, 1981) is an American former professional football tight end.
 He was signed by the Atlanta Falcons as an undrafted free agent in 2004.
-He played college football at Marshall.
+He played college football at Marshall University.

-Rader has also been a member of the Miami Dolphins and New England Patriots.
+Rader was also a member of the Rhein Fire, Miami Dolphins, and New England Patriots.

-Early years
+Early life

 Rader attended high school at St. Albans High School in St. Albans, West Virginia.
 He signed with coach Jim Donnan in 1999 at the University of Georgia, and caught two passes for 31 yards in the 2000 season.
 Rader transferred to Marshall University, sitting out in 2001.
-In 2002-03, he caught 30 passes each year, piling up 553 yards and 5 touchdowns, helping the Herd to an upset of No. 6 Kansas State as a senior in 2003 and finished with an 8-4 season.
-In 2002, he caught 30 passes from Byron Leftwich and Stan Hill in leading the Herd to the Mid-American Conference title and a GMAC Bowl win over Louisville, 38-15, in Mobile, Ala. as Marshall finished 11-2 that season.
+In 2002–03, he caught 30 passes each year, piling up 553 yards and 5 touchdowns, helping the Herd to an upset of No. 6 Kansas State as a senior in 2003 and finished with an 8–4 season.
+In 2002, he caught 30 passes from Byron Leftwich and Stan Hill in leading the Herd to the Mid-American Conference title and a GMAC Bowl win over Louisville, 38–15, in Mobile, Ala. as Marshall finished 11-2 that season.